Image by Anja-#pray for ukraine# #helping hands# stop the war from Pixabay

 • Supporting teams in dealing with the legacy landscape.
 Providing data and knowledge regarding legacy landscape, identifying hotspots (e.g., frequently changed, low-quality untested pieces of legacy code), defining scenarios and roadmap for legacy modernization.

 • Tracking tech debt, defining tech debt reduction programs.
-Defining a centrally aligned backlog of technology depth, defining programs for its reduction and integration in planning processes.
+Defining a centrally aligned backlog of technology depth, defining programs for its reduction, and integration in planning processes.

 • Performing SWOT and other analyses of platforms and systems.
 Doing deep dives to better understand some areas of the technology landscape and create plans and roadmaps for improvement.